Systems Theory and Audio Feedback

 The nature of any damping feedback cycle

 In general, a damping feedback cycle has a circular sequence of causal connections, as does the sound system damping cycle shown above.
-The cycle differs from an amplifying feedback cycle because, in a damping cycle, a deviation of one system attribute, such as a boat’s deviation from its target course, triggers a corrective action that reduces that deviation.
+The cycle differs from an amplifying feedback cycle because, in a damping cycle, a deviation in one system attribute, such as a boat’s deviation from its target course, triggers a corrective action that reduces that deviation.
 This is the opposite of amplifying feedback, in which an increase in one system attribute causes a further increase in that attribute.

 Here is a diagram of the damping feedback cycle for a sailing boat.